Developers

 Building and running

-2. Run make generate to generate mocks, protos and wire (dependency injection)
+to generate mocks, protos and wire (dependency injection) - Run

 Running tests

-3. Run make run/e2e-tests to run all E2E tests.
+to run all E2E tests.
 NOTE: Currently it is not possible to run it with the development environment set.
-This command will stop the dev dependencies before running.
+This command will stop the dev dependencies before running. - Run

 Running locally